01 – In Northern Quebec (Canada), a fire kills 45 people at the Opemiska Club after a young man sets fire to party decorations as a prank.

 30 – Martina Hingis, tennis star, is born.

-02 – Actor Steve McQueen diagnosed with rare form of lung cancer.
+02 – Actor Steve McQueen is diagnosed with a rare form of lung cancer.

 02 – Larry Holmes defeats Muhammad Ali in Las Vegas boxing match.
 It is the first time Ali has been knocked out in a fight.